 Creating a Home Setup

 By now, you’ve had more than a few coffees, and you’ve tried light, medium, and dark roasts, with and without milk and sugar.
-The time has come to make a decision.
+The time has come to make a decision and create your at-home coffee station.
 We recommend a few different brewing methods for home use depending on what kind of coffee you like best.
 All of these methods can brew any coffee, but some are more suited for particular styles.

 If you can’t get enough light roast coffee, we recommend going with a pour-over setup like a Chemex or a Hario V60.
 Pour-overs accentuate the fruity flavors people love about light roasts and highlight the high acidity and brightness.
 Perfecting your pour-over technique will take some time, but once you do, you’ll be making delicious, punchy light roast coffee quickly and easily.